Carers' rights and legislation

 What are my rights as a working carer?

 The South Australian Equal Opportunity Act 1984 makes it unlawful for anyone to be treated unfairly because of caring responsibilities, or for requirements to be set that are especially difficult for carers to meet and are unreasonable.
-For more information, contact the South Australian Equal Opportunity Commission on 8207 1977 or 1800 188 163 or visit their website.
+For more information, contact the South Australian Office of the Commissioner for Equal Opportunity on 7322 7070 or 1800 188 163 or visit the Office of the Commissioner for Equal Opportunity website.

 Disability Discrimination Act 1992

-If you are a carer of a person with a disability, you may be covered by the Disability Discrimination Act 1992 as an 'associate'.
+If you're a carer of a person with a disability, you may be covered by the Disability Discrimination Act 1992 as an 'associate'.

 The Disability Discrimination Act 1992 addresses discrimination in the areas of: